Acupuncture for Regional Pain Syndrome

 • Enhances the quality of life

-Regional Pain Syndrome treatment using acupuncture is the most effective alternatives to painkillers and steroids in the RSD clinic.
+Regional Pain Syndrome treatment using acupuncture is the most effective alternative to painkillers and steroids in the RSD clinic.

 SCIENTIFIC RESEARCHES:

-Over time, scientists in the world have researched multiple studies for exploring the mechanism of Acupuncture for Regional Pain Syndrome.
-The results reveal that the acupuncture acquires the scientific basis.
+Over time, scientists worldwide have researched multiple studies to explore the mechanism of acupuncture for regional pain syndrome.
+The results reveal that acupuncture has a scientific basis.
 Here is some evidence:

-• Decreasing the contraction o muscles, hence reducing the muscle spasm
+• Reducing the contraction of muscles, hence reducing the muscle spasm

-• Increased blood circulation to the areas of injury, thus, reducing the swelling of tissue and speeding up the recovery of the injury
+• Increased blood circulation to the areas of injury, thus reducing tissue swelling and speeding up the recovery of the injury.

 • Increasing the release of natural pain-lowering endorphins

-• Increase the anti-inflammatory cytokines and stop the production of pro-inflammatory cytokines, thus decreasing edema and inflammation
+• Increase the production of anti-inflammatory cytokines and stop the production of pro-inflammatory cytokines, thus decreasing edema and inflammation

 • Perform systemic and local immunomodulation